Report Steward Action

 Please keep in mind that funding organizations are especially keen to know the number of hours our Stewards and volunteers have served--and the number of individuals they have engaged through their outreach efforts!

 We no longer track attendance and hours at networking events.
-While Master Watershed Stewards are strongly encouraged to attend networking events throughout the year, WSA decided focus the data collected in this form on service and continuing education--the most crucial requirements for recertification.
+While Master Watershed Stewards are strongly encouraged to attend networking events throughout the year, WSA decided to focus the data collected in this form on service and continuing education--the most crucial requirements for recertification.

 How does WSA use the data from these forms?